frctl/fractal-docs/docs/guide/components/README.md

 │       └── blockquote.hbs
 ```

-~@TODOLINK @configuration-files', 'Configuration files') }} can of course be added, again following the same naming convention (`[component-name].config.{js|json|yml}`).
+[Configuration files](../core-concepts/configuration-files.html) can of course be added, again following the same naming convention (`[component-name].config.{js|json|yml}`).
 Other files added to the directory will then be associated with the component.
 These files do not have to adhere to any particular naming convention.
 So a full example may look like:

 ```
 ├── components